swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 - Your participation score will be based on weekly in-class quizzes (7%) and discussion attendance (3%).
 Each quiz, conducted at the end of a class, will test your understanding of the material covered recently.
 Each question in a quiz is worth 1 point.
 Each quiz score will be normalized to 100 points.
 Only your best 10 quiz scores will count towards the final grade.
 - If you score at least 87 (B+) on both exams, the higher score will be considered as your exam average.
 For example, if your exam scores are 95 and 88, your average exam score will be 95.
 - You can earn up to 2% extra points for attending the SI sessions.
 Your SI score will be calculated as `a(e1 + e2) / 100n`, where `a` is the number of unique sessions you attended (attending multiple sessions in a week just counts as one), `n` is the number of unique sessions held, and `e1` and `e2` are your Exam 1 and Exam 2 scores, respectively.
 For example, if `a = 10`, `n = 12`, `e1 = 75`, and `e2 = 85`, the SI score is `1.33%`.
-- You can earn up to 0.01x% extra points if x% of the class completes the end-of-semester course evaluation.
+- You will receive 0.01x% extra points if x% of the class completes the end-of-semester course evaluation.
 - If your overall score falls within half a percent of a higher grade, your score will be elevated to that grade.

 #### % Score to Letter Grade